Award winning artist Nola cannot remember life without art materials close by, making pictures.

 Growing up two pictures faced the dining table.
 Two sisters agreed, the “better”one was “Beautiful Green Trunks”.
 The other was “Ugly Worms”.
 Both were signed M.E.
 Carr.

-They knew that grandmother’s lifetime family friend Emily was an Important Artist.
-And, she had really liked their father.
-That they had an autographed book, “Klee Wyck” on the shelf.
-That in 1918 she had given the two pictures in her hall to their then 9 year old father when he visited with grandmother.
-Many years later those pictures came to Toronto.
+They knew that grandmother’s lifetime family friend Emily was an Important Artist, That she had really liked their father.
+That they had an autographed book, “Klee Wyck”.
+That in 1918 she had given the two pictures in her hall to their then 9 year old father when he visited with Grandmother.
+Later, those pictures came to Toronto.

 Those paintings taught Nola a lot of things.
 Women could be artists, even if being “ahead of your time” can be discouraging.
 Colour does not have to be real to be effective.
 Real should not slavishly attempt reproduction of a photograph.
 All very good things to know.

-After their father passed, their mother packed up the two paintings, took them to Toronto’s Robert’s Gallery and sold them.
+After their father passed, their mother packed up the two paintings, and sold them.
 Years later Nola found “Beautiful Green Trunks” in the Ken Thomson Gallery.
 Mr Thomson invited her to make the copy above.

 Questions?
 Please contact Nola through the contact panel or by e-mail merriweather@sympatico.ca